leighmcculloch/randstr/README.md

 Ne*!Z|us'VRu;waO53_g{%*gwbY,vY\nw\wR/"5^cg1JkJ`k`l
 ```

-On Mac, you can pipe the password directly to the clipboard with:
+On Mac, you can pipe the output directly to the clipboard with:

 ```
 $ randstr | pbcopy